angelopoerio/misc/README.md

 # gen_cert
 Generate a SSL certificate avoiding the interactive prompt

+# nr_dirty_pages
+Parse /proc/vmstat to get the number of dirty pages (pages that must be written to disks)

 # decorators
 A python module containing some decorators I wrote